onap/integration/docs/docs_vFW_CNF_CDS.rst

 AAF                                                       Used for Authentication and Authorization of requests Portal                                                    Required to access SDC.
 MSB                                                       Exposes multicloud interfaces used by SO.
-Multicloud                                                K8S plugin part used to pass SO instanttion requests to external Kubernetes cloud region.
+Multicloud                                                K8S plugin part used to pass SO instantiation requests to external Kubernetes cloud region.
 Robot                                                     Optional.
 Can be used for running automated tasks, like provisioning cloud customer, cloud region, service subscription, etc ..
 Shared Cassandra DB                                       Used as a shared storage for ONAP components that rely on Cassandra DB, like AAI
 Shared Maria DB                                           Used as a shared storage for ONAP components that rely on Maria DB, like SDNC, and SO